ACADEMIC APPOINTMENTS

 Monograph

-Forms of Suffering: Ethics, Aesthetics, and Chaucerian Pity, manuscript under review.
+Forms of Suffering: Ethics, Aesthetics, and Chaucerian Pity, Cornell University Press, Fall 2026.

 Articles and Book Chapters